 No, we do not require students to complete an entrance exam.
 Please view our application requirements posted above for details.

 We do not have a program that is labeled “Accelerated”.
-Students with previous degrees still follow the 4-semester Basic BSN curriculum plan.
+Students with previous degrees still follow the 4-semester Pre-Licensure BSN curriculum plan.
 Classes from earlier academic degrees are evaluated at the time of application to the college; students may meet general education core requirements as a result.

 Regardless of time passed, your previous grades are part of your permanent academic transcript and will be factored into your cumulative college GPA.
 The minimum is 2.5 (on a 4.0 scale) and ineligible GPAs may be considered on a case by case basis.
 Please see your advisor for questions.
 If you don't have an advisor, please contact us at [email protected].
 For questions about repeated prerequisite grades, only the most recent attempt is counted in the Science GPA.

 Of course!
 However, the requirements for foreign students entering US colleges are sometimes difficult to meet.
 It is recommended that you talk directly with the Office of International Programs.